 As soon as practicable, the Agency will publish a list of the operational information that we use in our decision-making processes and make this information available as downloadable documents.

-Our structure includes a board, advisory and other board committees, and five internal divisions.
+Our organisational structure includes a Board, four advisory committees, the Audit and Risk Committee, and five internal divisions.
 Our organisation chart provides more information on our internal structure.

 Statutory appointments and advisory committees